Anglian Home Improvements

-Anglian Windows Limited, trading as Anglian Home Improvements, is a British home improvements firm specialising in double and triple glazing windows, front and back doors and conservatories.
-However, over the last fifty years, the Anglian product portfolio has expanded to include porches, orangeries, single storey extensions, garage doors, roof trim (fascias, soffits, gutters, and bargeboard), cladding, and bi-fold doors.
+Anglian Home Improvements is a British home improvements firm.
+It was founded in 1966, and is headquartered in Norwich, in the East Anglian region of England.

 History

-Anglian Windows, now branded as Anglian Home Improvements and trading as part of the Anglian Group, was established in 1966 by George Williams when he opened a factory in Norwich.
+The company was founded as Anglian Windows, in 1966 by George Williams when he opened a factory in Norwich.
 In 1969 the first showroom opened in Ipswich before the company expanded its factory a year later selling PVCu products.
 Over the next few decades, Anglian grew to become a market leader, fitting over half a million products each year.